Royce White: World War II statements

 In October 2024, one of White's tweets from 2022 began circulating, in which he opined that "The bad guys won World War II.
 There were no 'good guys' in that war.
 The controlling interests had a jump ball.
 If you look closely, you see the link between liberalism and communism in the Allied forces.
 Remember what Gen[eral] Patton said and why they capped him."
-White was referencing conspiracy theories regarding the death of George Patton.
+George Patton was not murdered, but died from complications following a car crash in 1945.

 When asked about the tweet, White told Newsweek: "By 'bad guys,' I mean those who benefited from World War II without fighting in it—people who funded the wars, gained political power or institutional prominence," he said.
 "I'm talking about entities like the United Nations, which I'm not the first to criticize, and organizations like the [International Monetary Fund] and the World Bank.
 The crony capitalism that spread globally after the war—yes, they won World War II."

 2026 U.S. Senate campaign

 Immediately following his loss in the 2024 Senate race, White expressed interest in running again in 2026, this time for the seat held by Democratic Senator Tina Smith.
-He has also expressed interest in running for governor.
+He had also expressed interest in running for governor.
 On February 14, the day after Smith announced she would not run for a second full term, White affirmed he was running for the now-vacant Senate seat.
+He lost to Michele Tafoya, coming in third place with 45,303 votes.

+2028 presidential campaign

+On August 12, following his defeat in the 2026 Senate primary in Minnesota, White announced that he would seek the Republican nomination for president in 2028.